Kösener Senioren-Convents-Verband: Nazi rule

+Reorganization

 The KSCV, which had an ambivalent relationship with the Nazi government, was reconstituted by 1950 primarily in West Germany, with fraternities from the now-Soviet-occupied East Germany relocating to the West.
 Upon reunification, the Eastern fraternities returned to their original locations.

+Monuments

+The Kösener monuments commemorate prestigious members of the Corps as well as the many fallen during the wars.